ACADEMIC INTEGRITY POLICY

 Committee Hearings will proceed under the following guidelines:

-- All decisions shall be made by majority vote, the mechanism to be determined by Committee membership.
+- All decisions shall be made by majority vote.

 - The student has the right to appear in person before the Committee in order to present his/her case, but, after proper notice of a hearing, the Committee may proceed, notwithstanding the student’s absence.

 - The hearing is academic in nature and non-adversarial.
-Representation by an attorney is not permitted.
+Student representation by an attorney or other counsel is not permitted.

 - All information supporting the charges made against a student shall be presented first.
-Following this presentation, the student who is under investigation will present his/her side of this issue, submitting to the Committee information that he/she chooses to submit to support the student's stance or position.
-The Dean, his or her designee, or other members of the Administration may also meaningfully participate in this information exchange.
+Following this presentation, the student who has been accused of a violation will present his/her side of this issue, submitting to the Committee information that he/she chooses to submit to support the student’s stance or position.
+The CAI Officer, his or her designee, or other members of the Administration may also meaningfully participate in this information exchange.
 Pursuant to the Touro College and University System Code of Conduct, the student is expected not to obstruct the investigation or proceedings.

-- At any time during the hearing the student, his/her accuser, the Committee, and/or the Touro College and University System's representatives may raise questions about the information under review so that all aspects of the case are clarified.
+- The student, his/her accuser, the Committee, and/or Touro College and University System’s representatives may raise questions about the information under review so that all aspects of the case are clarified.

 The Committee shall reach a decision using the following guidelines: